gaeldumon/shaders/README.md

-# World of Shaders
+# World of shaders
-My dojo to learn GLSL Shader karate with the help of the wonderful https://thebookofshaders.com
+My dojo to learn about GLSL fragment shaders.
 I use the glsl-canvas extension in vscode to visualize my shaders.

 Gallery at https://gaeldumon.github.io/shaders/